 Physiologically the act of sex causes a chemical reaction in the brain that is similar to a drug effect.
-God designed this for a committed relationship to draw two people together for life.
+God designed this to happen during sex so that within a committed relationship two people would be drawn together for life.
 When it is used casually it becomes a dangerous and unhealthy addiction rather than a relationship.
-Read more about addiction here.

 It is easy to see why so many people might think they want a “friend with benefits” experience.
 They think it is just the fun with none of the emotional, caring stuff attached.